Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 ## About Dataset

 The dataset used in this project contains user input texts (tweets) labeled into five distinct mood categories.
-This dataset was specifically chosen because it focuses on text data written in **Indonesian**, making it highly relevant for the project's target audience.
+This dataset was specifically chosen because it focuses on text data written in **Indonesian**, making it highly relevant to the project's target audience.
 It captures diverse emotional expressions commonly found in social media posts, providing a realistic and practical foundation for building a mood-based journaling and recommendation system.
 Informal text, slang, and diverse emotional expressions are common in social media, making the dataset both challenging and practical for real-world applications.
 Working with Indonesian text highlights the need for tailored text preprocessing techniques, such as stemming using the Sastrawi library and removing stopwords common in Bahasa Indonesia.

 - **Total Samples:** 4401
 - **Columns:**